simonhw/campsite-bookings/README.md

 [ElephantSQL](https://www.elephantsql.com/) - To create and store the database.

-[LucidChart](https://lucid.app/) - To creat Entity Relationship Diagrams
+[LucidChart](https://lucid.app/) - To create Entity Relationship Diagrams

+[Bootstrap](https://getbootstrap.com/) - To build and style content on the website.

 [W3Schools.com](https://www.w3schools.com/) and [The Python Library](https://docs.python.org/3/library/) - For researching and learning about Python methods and syntax.